RenoJS/meetups/README.md

 We'll be discussing Backbone.js and the JavaScript rich client ecosystem.
 Do you have some JavaScript code that needs some love?
 Bring it!

+### Third Meeting - 18 March 2013 - Testing JavaScript
+Do you test your JavaScript?
+And no, deploying doesn't count.
+There are better ways!
+We'll be covering JavaScript test suites like qUnit, Mocha, and Jasmine.
+We'll also discuss automated browser testing and continuous integration.

 [Check out the wiki for more information](https://github.com/RenoJS/meetups/wiki)!